 Water is essential for energy development, making our commitment to water sourcing and stewardship critical to future operations.
 We use water during two key operational stages — drilling and completions — and our water use varies according to the geology and the specific drilling and completion plans engineered for each well.
-In 2016 we used approximately 1.69 gallons of water for every 1 mmbtu of energy we anticipate producing over the life of the well (on average).
+In 2017 we used approximately 1.61 gallons of water for every 1 mmbtu of energy we anticipate producing over the life of the well.

-Where possible, Chesapeake first seeks to use nonpotable water sources for our drilling and completions needs.
-If nonpotable water is not available, we utilize freshwater sources including private resources from landowners, municipal water resources, regional water districts and river authorities.
+Where possible, Chesapeake first seeks to use non-potable water sources for our drilling and completions needs.
+If non-potable water is not available, we utilize freshwater supplied by private landowners, municipalities, regional water districts and river authorities.
 We work closely with federal, state and local agencies to evaluate and permit our freshwater usage.

 Consistent with this approach, we adopted a companywide electronic water tracking system to more accurately monitor our water usage and transportation.
 Using this system, our field teams are better equipped to track vendor handling of water resources and recognize cost efficiencies.

 Another way we practice water stewardship is through our Aqua Renew® initiative, a program that recycles produced water and evaluates other alternatives to freshwater, such as brackish groundwater.
 Produced water, brought to the surface with oil and gas during production, contains various salts, sand and silt due to its presence in hydrocarbon-bearing formations for millions of years.
 The water travels from the producing formation up the wellbore to the surface during completion and production operations, where it is collected.
 Through the Aqua Renew® initiative, produced water is treated on-site or trucked to a central location for treatment and testing before being reused in additional completion operations.

 Many of our recycling efforts include operating areas prone to drought cycles.
 If a drought occurs, we adjust our operations accordingly with emphasis on water recycling.